Maquiladora: Unionization

-Labor unions exist in maquiladoras, but many are charro unions, which are government supported and not in the interest of the worker.
+While labor unions exist in maquiladoras, many are charro unions, which are government-supported and often fail to act in the interest of workers.
 Official unions discredit maquiladora workers by calling them "agitators".
 Workers who complain can be fired and blacklisted from other jobs.
 Many contracts are only for a few months, allowing companies to have a high turn-over rate in which workers never have the chance to organize for their rights.
 Many tried to organize independent unions, but often failed.
+Rita Segato investigates the historical changes associated with war and the essential role that inhumanity obtains in it toward people who do not participate in the conflict, such as women and children.
+According to Segato, violence against women has stopped being an outcome of war but instead has turned into a strategic goal.
+Governed by armed corporations with the participation of state and para-state forces, this is where the new forms of conflict take place.
+Tragically, women and children have become victims of both physical abuse, bodily mutilation, body trafficking and commercialization.

 In 1993, the Mexican labor federation, the Authentic Labor Front, and the United Electrical Workers worked together to improve conditions at the General Electric factory, but failed in the loss of an election.
-The Center for Labor Studies (CETLAC) was opened in the mid 1990s and worked to educate workers about their rights and activism decreased in light of violence against women.
+The Center for Labor Studies (CETLAC) was opened in the mid-1990s and worked to educate workers about their rights and activism decreased in light of violence against women.
 In Juarez, between 1993 and 2005, more than 370 women were murdered.
 In 2010, more than 370 women were murdered.
 A new wave of worker protests has emerged in the 21st Century as workers decide that enough is enough.
 In 2015 in Juarez, maquiladora workers set up encampments, plantons, to protest and demand independent unions.
+Rita Segato argues using a de-colonial feminist viewpoint that contends that patriarchal political structures existed in communal societies prior to colonialism.
+According to Segato, the modern gender system's capture the changes of pre colonial dual gender structures which worsen inequality, boosts violence against women, and depoliticizes them.
+To Segato, pre colonial gender differs significantly from colonial-modern societies gender structures, which operate in terms of a beneficiary and its subordinated others.
+In this article, Segato focuses on the patriarchal institutions of Ciudad Juárez, Mexico and Brazil's National Indian Foundation (FUNAI) to extensively analyze and characterize these preexisting structures.

+The US–Mexico border region is highly stratified by race, class, and gender.
+According to Segato, the racialization of individuals living south of the border underlies and reinforces prosecution of "illegal aliens", ultimately endangering Mexican women and children.
+In the city of Juarez, women have been murdered as a result of the maquiladora killings.